Last Updated on February 11, 2023

 Grooming: Do Pocket Beagles shed a lot?

-Many have the wrong impression that Beagles are short-coated, but the truth is their coats are medium length.
+Many have the wrong impression that Beagles are short-coated, but the truth is their coats are medium-length.
 They shed all year round, most noticeably around spring.
-With that said, the Pocket Beagle is not a hypoallergenic dog and are considered moderate shedders.
+With that said, the Pocket Beagle is not a hypoallergenic dog and is considered moderate shedder.

 Their dense coats are resistant to rain which would require weekly brushing.
 A grooming glove is a great tool to remove dead hair.
 This will give your Pocket Beagle a glossy and healthy coat.

 As for all Beagles, they can be washed every two to six months, or when necessary, with a mild shampoo.
 When you’re bathing your pet, take extra care to keep water away from his ears.
 Their droopy ears tend to develop ear infections easily.

 Make sure to check their ears twice a week to maintain cleanliness.